royfactory/royfactory.github.io/content/posts/ai/2025-07-09-reinforcement-learning-openai-gym-start.md

 ---
+ShowToc: true
+categories:
-categories: ai
+- ai
-image: /img/openai-gym-cover.jpg
 date: 2025-07-09
 description: Reinforcement Learning can seem intimidating, but it's easier than you think.
 In this beginner-friendly guide, learn what RL is and how to build your first AI agent using OpenAI Gym and Python.
+draft: false
+image: /img/openai-gym-cover.jpg
 keywords: reinforcement learning, OpenAI Gym, AI agent, Python, CartPole, RL tutorial, Q-learning, DQN, machine learning beginner
-tags: ai reinforcement-learning openai-gym python cartpole ai-agents ml-tutorial beginner-friendly
+tags:
+- ai
+- reinforcement-learning
+- openai-gym
+- python
+- cartpole
+- ai-agents
+- ml-tutorial
+- beginner-friendly
 title: 'Reinforcement Learning for Beginners: Build Your First AI Agent with OpenAI Gym'
-ShowToc: true
-draft: false
 ---

 # Reinforcement Learning for Beginners: Build Your First AI Agent with OpenAI Gym

 Reinforcement Learning (RL) might sound like an advanced topic reserved for researchers and PhDs — but the truth is, **you can start today**, even as a beginner.